 Access control and data security tools

 Remote work setups should always include filters to exclude unauthorized users from corporate resources.
-Therefore, authentication and access control solutions are critically important.
-After all, managers will probably want to give the IT admins more freedom than a trainee.
+Therefore, authentication and access control solutions are critically important for remote workers.
+After all, managers may need to grant IT administrators broader access rights than trainees, ensuring every user only reaches the resources appropriate for their role.

 Authentication